danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 > Post-crisis, Benji's AI tools evolved alongside their understanding.
 They rewired to harness ChatGPT responsibly within clear constraints, codifying prompts for human oversight, while Otter.ai's meeting transcripts became a cog in their daily grind.
 > Razorbeam learned an invaluable lesson--sometimes, less truly is more when it came to automation.

-And so, in the haze of what became a clean slate, Benji made a plan to guide Miranda through updates without disappearing into chaos again.
+And so, in the haze of what became a clean slate, Benji made a plan to guide Eleanor through updates without disappearing into chaos again.
 After all, it would be the little victories, like keeping the org chart intact, that truly shone through.

 The team had survived their brush with infinity, barely escaping the clutches of abstract technology run amok.
 As Quinn shuffled off with a newfound respect for AI's potential and traps alike, the lesson rustled through the air--innovation thrived with care.